-The OSD/JS Privacy Office is a branch of the Executive Services Directorate, Washington Headquarters Services.
-The office provides guidance and direction to members of the Office of the Secretary of Defense and the Joint Staff as it relates to the Privacy Act of 1974.
+The OSD/JS Privacy Program is a branch of the Records, Privacy and Declassification Division (RPD2), Executive Services Directorate, Washington Headquarters Services.
+The office was created to provide guidance and direction to members of the Office of the Secretary of Defense and the Joint Staff as it relates to the Privacy Act of 1974.

 Our Concept of Privacy includes:

 - Control of information concerning our personal life;

 - Limits on publicity that places one in a false light;

 - Prevention of identity theft, and the theft of one's name or likeness;

 General Privacy Principles for Public and Private Sectors

 - Personal information should be acquired, disclosed, and used only in ways that respect an individual's privacy;

 - Personal information should not be improperly altered or destroyed;